 Avoid scratching

 Scratching can make things worse.
-It is our natural habit to always want to scratch when something itches.
+It's our natural habit to always want to scratch when something itches.
 Scratching stokes the fire.
 This causes the area to itch even more and we start scratching aggressively.

 The pubic area is sensitive, so aggressive scratching can not only increase the desire to scratch, but also injure the skin.
 It also increases the risk of infection, which leads to even more itching.
 So avoid scratching no matter what.

 A cold compress can cool down your itching.
-This is a home remedy that you can try to quickly relieve itching in the pubic area.
+This is a home remedy that you can try to quickly relieve pubic itching.
 It numbs the area and reduces the inflammation that has occurred.
 However, you should not put ice cubes directly on your skin.

 Wrap the ice cubes in a cloth and gently place it on the affected area for 30 seconds to a minute.
 You will feel immediate relief.